Matrix Multiplication in the MPC Model: Rectangular Matrix Multiplication

 \section{Rectangular Matrix Multiplication}

 In this section, we consider the case when matrices $A$ and $B$ are rectangular matrices.
 There can be many types of instances in rectangular matrix multiplication.
-In this paper, we focus on two primary cases of type $(n,d,n)$ and $(d,n,d)$ and analyse them separately.
+In this paper, we focus on two primary cases of type $(d,n,d)$ and $(n,d,n)$ and analyse them separately in subsequent sections.